With Jeff Lin, Senior Vice President of Product Management; Chris Seib, CTO; Mark Krapels, COO; and Noah Dermer, Security Officer

 JL: We care a lot about the payments experience at InstaMed and everything we build has all users – providers, payers and consumers – in mind.
 Convenience and simplicity are key.
 Does security get in the way of that?

 CS: No. You can deliver enterprise-level security without disrupting the user experience.
 At InstaMed, we really have the entire security piece covered, so it’s not something that needs to get in the way of an organization’s workflow.
 Security checks like user authentications are worked into the user experience.
 On the consumer side, we’re seeing that a lot of consumers are recognizing the threat of cyberattacks, and many have been victims of cybercrime themselves.
 Research from the Ponemon Institute finds that 48% of consumers would consider changing healthcare providers if their medical records were lost or stolen.
 Consumers are coming to expect security as part of their experience, and with InstaMed, healthcare organizations can deliver that.

 JL: Where can people go to learn more about payment security?

 MK: We have a white paper, Security and Encryption in Healthcare Payments, which we just re-released with Coalfire Systems, Inc. It’s a helpful resource that talks more about PCI requirements as well as explaining P2PE.
-It can be downloaded for free, here.

 ND: I’d also recommend the PCI website for any questions about payment card security.

 CS: InstaMed will also be holding a webinar in conjunction with Coalfire that talks more about the topics we’ve covered here today.
-You can register here.